 GeneCards Summary for HNMT Gene

 HNMT (Histamine N-Methyltransferase) is a Protein Coding gene.
-Diseases associated with HNMT include asthma and eosinophilia-myalgia syndrome.
+Diseases associated with HNMT include eosinophilia-myalgia syndrome and cortical blindness.
 Among its related pathways are Biological oxidations and Histidine metabolism.
 GO annotations related to this gene include histamine N-methyltransferase activity.